Amy Myrdal Miller

 Amy is the co-author of Cooking à la Heart: 500 Easy and Delicious Recipes to Help Make Every Meal Heart Healthy, © 2023 Linda Hachfeld and Amy Myrdal Miller, published by The Experiment.
 Cooking à la Heart is about the joyful, mindful pursuit of great food, enjoyed with people you love in settings that relax and inspire you to do more good things for your health.

 Amy is a National Dairy Council Ambassador and a member of the Bayer Nutrition Network.
-She is the nutrition marketing and foodservice specialist for the Buy California Marketing Agreement/CA GROWN®, and the culinary and foodservice specialist for the Produce for Better Health Foundation.
-She writes a monthly "Produce on the Menu" column for Produce Business magazine.
+She is the nutrition marketing and foodservice specialist for the Buy California Marketing Agreement/CA GROWN®, and the strategic partnerships director for HZPC Americas Corp./Potato Glory.
+She also writes a monthly "Produce on the Menu" column for Produce Business magazine.

 Amy was appointed in 2020 to serve on the Texas A&M AgriLife External Advisory Board and the Bayer Horticultural Advisory Council, opportunities that allow her to learn from other influential leaders across our vast food system.
 In 2022 Amy was invited to join the Texas A&M Institute for Advancing Health Through Agriculture External Advisory Board.